excreal1/mwitu/README.md

 # Git Configuration

-To set up your Git configuration with the provided details, use the following commands:
+To set up your Git configurations, use the following commands:

 ```bash
 git config --global user.name "excreal1"